10 Best Hikes from Banff Town (No Car Required)

 Elevation Gain: 40 m / 130 feet.

-Cave & Basin Discovery Boardwalk Map
+Cave and Basin Upper Boardwalk Map

 The Marsh Trail follows the flow of the water from the Cave & Basin hot springs downstream all the way to the Bow River.
 On this easy hiking trail, you’ll pass hot springs waterfalls, enjoy beautiful Canadian Rockies mountain views, and visit some fun fish and bird viewing platforms.